robojones/z1/README.md

 7. __devWorkers__ _(optional)_ - Workers for [development](#development)

 __Important:__
-`z1` needs to know when you Node.js program (e.g. a web server) was successfully started.
+z1 needs to know when your Node.js program (e.g. a web server) is successfully started.
-If you app uses ports, z1 will automatically know, when is listens to all the specified ports.
+If you app uses ports, z1 will automatically know when it listens to all the specified ports.
 It will then assume, that you app is completely started.
-If you app does not use any ports, you must require z1 in your program and call the [z1.ready()](#z1ready) method.
+__If you app does not use any ports, you must require z1 in your program and call the [z1.ready()](#z1ready) method.__

 Example package.json file: